SQream/sqream_docs/connecting_to_blue/client_platforms/tibco_spotfire.rst

 .. note:: Verify that you have checked the SQL statement.

-Creating the SQream Data Source Template
+Creating the BLUE Data Source Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After creating a connection, you can create your SQream data source template.
+After creating a connection, you can create your BLUE data source template.

-**To create your SQream data source template:**
+**To create your BLUE data source template:**

 1. Log in to the TIBCO Spotfire Server Configuration Tool.